Previous question: United Kingdom

-In the House of Commons of the United Kingdom, the use of the previous question is the same as was originally developed (by suppressing the question instead of closing debate), although its use in this regard is very rare.
-The Chair responds to a motion for the previous question with "The question is, That the Question be not now put."
+In the House of Commons, the previous question takes the form of a motion "that the Question be not now put"; its adoption results in debate on the main motion being postponed, while its rejection results in the main motion being immediately put up to a vote.
+A motion "that the question be not now put" is debatable and may be itself subject to a motion of closure.
 The Select Committee on the Modernisation of the House of Commons criticized this procedure as "totally incomprehensible", and proposed in its place a simplified motion to "proceed to the next business".
-Instead of the previous question, a closure motion is used to end debate.